SpongePowered/SpongeDocs/source/about/faq.rst

 Sadly no, not natively.
 Sponge is using its own API (Sponge API), while Bukkit is using the Bukkit API.
 While third parties explored the idea of implementing the Bukkit API on top of Sponge, due to the design differences of the APIs, none of these projects have come to fruition.
-If you think a feature is missing in Sponge or you cannot find a plugin your server needs, consider posting on the `SpongeForums <https://forums.spongepowered.org/>`_, and someone may be able to help you.
+If you think a feature is missing in Sponge or you cannot find a plugin your server needs, consider posting on the `forums <https://forums.spongepowered.org/>`_, and someone may be able to help you.

 For Server Owners
 =================